zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone11.md

 ## Terminology

-* "SPF TXT record" - The term is used to refer to a TXT resource record which, after [concatenating][concatenate] all strings within that resource record into one string, yields a string either equal to `v=spf1` or starting with `v=spf1` followed by a space, irrespective of character case.

 * "concatenate" - The term is used to refer to the conversion of a TXT resource record’s data to a single contiguous string, as specified in [RFC 7208, section 3.3][RFC 7208#3.3].

+* "Email Domain" - the domain name at the right of the at-sign ("@") in an email address.

 * "passing the syntax check" - The term is used in this document to refer to text that is valid according to the ABNF grammar published in [RFC 7208] starting from [section 4.5][RFC 7208#4.5].
 Alternatively, the reader may use an [online SPF syntax validator]; however, such online validators should not be used as normative references.

+* "Null SPF" - The term is used to refer to a SPF policy record which contains a single term, `-all`.
+It designates no server as permitted sender and evaluation of such an SPF policy is therefore guaranteed to return a failure.

+* "SPF TXT record" - The term is used to refer to a TXT resource record which, after [concatenating][concatenate] all strings within that resource record into one string, yields a string either equal to `v=spf1` or starting with `v=spf1` followed by a space, irrespective of character case.

+* "TLD" - The term is used to refer to a "Top Level Domain", i.e. a zone whose name consists of a single label (ignoring the empty label after the final dot).

 * "using Method" - The term is used when data is fetched using the defined [Method][Methods].